sosropartono/tic-tac-toe/README.md

 # tic-tac-toe
-2 player tic tac toe implemented in Ruby
+2 player tic tac toe implemented using Objects and Classes in Ruby

 Algorithm: